 So let's see how valid are these claims?
 Get ready, because you will read things that others dare not confess to you.

-VO2max, or so-called "aerobic capacity", as aerobic metabolism must be used for this measurement, is "the oxygen uptake during an exercise that is of such intensity that the actual oxygen uptake reaches a maximum beyond which the effort cannot be increased".
+V̇O2max, or so-called "aerobic capacity", as aerobic metabolism must be employed for this measurement, is "the oxygen uptake during an exercise that is of such intensity that the actual oxygen uptake reaches a maximum beyond which the effort cannot be increased".

 So we're talking about an oxygen uptake plateau, which is measured during a process called aerobic capacity assessment by ergometry and involves some gruelling, progressively increasing aerobic tests.

-VO2peak, on the other hand, is the highest value of oxygen uptake achieved in a particular test, designed to push the subject to his or her limits, regardless of the subject's effort.
+V̇O2peak, on the other hand, is the highest value of oxygen uptake achieved on a particular test, designed to bring the subject to their limit, regardless of the subject's effort.

-In short, testing for VO2peak is easier for the average person, since they don't have to give 100% of their potential.
+In short, testing for V̇O2peak is easier for the average person, since they don't have to give the 100% of their capabilities.

-Although VO2peak is not the same as VO2max, someone with a higher VO2max will have a higher VO2peak, and vice versa.
+Although V̇O2peak is not the same as V̇O2max, someone with a larger V̇O2max would be expected to have a larger V̇O2peak, and vice versa.

 To simplify things.
 The greater the so-called aerobic capacity, or the maximum amount of oxygen the body can use during exercise, the better our cardiovascular and cardiorespiratory health.

-LOSS OF MUSCLE MASS RESULTS IN WORSE CARDIOPULMONARY HEALTH
+LOSS OF MUSCLE MASS RESULTS IN WORSE CARDIORESPIRATORY FITNESS

-We start with a survey conducted in 1988 in healthy, non-overweight people aged 22-87 years.
+We begin with a survey conducted in 1988 in healthy, non-overweight people aged 22-87 years.

 Left: VO2max per kg body weight as a function of age in healthy men (A) and women (B)